catseye/Lariat/README.md

 Discussion
 ----------

-_TO BE EDITED_
+_YET TO BE FINALIZED_

-`var`, `app`, and `abs` construct terms, while `resolve` and `destruct` take them apart.
-Constructing terms is the easy part; it's taking them apart properly that's hard, and that's what `freevars` is there to help support.
+`var`, `app`, and `abs` construct terms, while `destruct` takes them apart.
+Constructing terms is the easy part; it's taking them apart properly that's hard.

 `destruct` is a "destructorizer" in the sense described in [this article on Destructorizers](http://github.com/cpressey/Destructorizers).
-It is a slight variation on the conventional destructorizer pattern described there, as it does not "take apart" abstraction terms, but it is undoubtedly in the spirit of the thing.

-It is regrettable that `freevars` is an intrinsic operation rather than something that can be built as a recursive function that uses `destruct`, but it seems it is needed in order to use `destruct` with generality, for the following reasons.
-The only practical way to "take apart" an abstraction term is to `resolve` it with a known free variable.
-But how do you pick that free variable, so that it will not collide with any of the free variables inside the term you are "taking apart"?
-Short of devising some clever namespacing for names, we need to know what free variables are inside the term, _before_ `resolve`-ing it.
-Thus `freevars` exists to fulfill that purpose.

-In this, there seems to be a certain irony.
-It seems like there is a basic complexity to capture-avoiding substitution, and that it's not actually possible to escape it.

-What I mean is that the naive implementation of name binding requires a supply of fresh names to which bound variables can be renamed, to avoid name clashes; and even though Lariat has hidden this under a layer of abstraction, it still requires a supply of fresh names (used in conjunction with `freevars`) to properly examine an arbitrary lambda term.

-Incidentally, if one were to write a lambda normalizer that reduces in an innermost fashion, one would need to write it using a name supply and `freevars`, because it would need to take apart abstractions to see if there is anything inside them that needs to be reduced.

-Also, when working with lambda terms, one is often concerned with comparing two lambda terms for equality, modulo renaming of bound variables.
-We haven't introduced such an operation because it should be possible to build such an operation using `destruct`; basically, render the two terms as text (or some other concrete representation) using the same name supply, then compare the texts for equality.
+When working with lambda terms, one is often concerned with comparing two lambda terms for equality, modulo renaming of bound variables.
+We haven't introduced such an operation because it should be possible to build such an operation using `destruct`; basically, render the two terms as text (or some other concrete representation), then compare the texts for equality.

-The above two paragraphs suggest why you would not want to use this abstract data type in practice: it may capture the semantics, but it's not designed for efficiency.

-Most of the inefficiency is presented by `destruct`.
-Having to `resolve` an abstraction in order to "see inside" it may be attractively abstract, but some way to "see inside" a term directly, including its bound variables (perhaps without resolving them to anything), would be more efficient.
-The danger with bound variables, after all, is not in merely *seeing* them; rather, it's in supplying them in a context that changes their meaning.
-(All the same, one would want the option of retaining them, i.e. to continue to supply them in contexts where they *do not* change their meaning, for example when transforming a lambda term.)

-So perhaps in a future version of Lariat, `destruct` could work a little differently and/or be complemented by a `traverse` operation.

-We have not given a definition of what a name is.
-The only restriction is that two names must be comparable for equality (in order that `abs` can properly look for free variables with the same name as the given name, within the term that it's given.)
-While this too may be attractively abstract, it no doubt feeds into the problems described in the preceding paragraphs.